vatsalgp/maths/6-lagrange-interpolation/README.md

-# It is used to estimate the value of a polynomial at a certain position when a pair of points lying on the polynomail are given .
+# It is used to estimate the value of a polynomial at a certain position when a pair of points lying on the polynomial are given .

 # Steps:
 1. Let the given points be (xi, yi) for i = 0, 1, ... , n .